Velfi/ChicagoRustMeetup/this_month_in_rust/2018_october_23.md

   upcoming changes in Firefox will drastically improve the speed of calling between JS and WASM.
 * [Continued progress porting Emacs to Rust] - Progress update on the [Remacs] project, which is an effort to port the core of Emacs to Rust.
+* [Declarative Rust static analysis] - Interactive explanation of [comacro], an experimental tool for building things like clippy lints and other static analysis for Rust.

 ## Talks and Videos